Ever wonder why math feels like a big challenge for many students? Let's find out why some students really don't like it.

 7. Cumbersome Curriculum:

 Sometimes, there's just too much to learn in math class.
-It can feel overwhelming!
+It can feel overwhelming and stressful!
 But if we break things down into smaller parts and practice regularly, it becomes more manageable.

 8. Lack of Personalization: